jackdewinter/pymarkdown/readme.md

   - tab is consumed as part of list prefix, not recorded anywhere, assumed to be spaces
 - variations on 005, mostly wired up for scenario
   - what about tabs with plain icode? different depths?
+- effect of lists and blocks with 1 tab and differing amounts of whitespace on followed text i.e. `- \tfoo' should produced a list item with foo, no icb as it would equate to 2 spaces

 ## Bugs - AutoLinks